StephenThink/superthink/content/collections/case_studies/nap-bae-systems-ask-facility.md

     attrs:
       values:
         type: the_problem
-        custom_header: ' Values at heart'
+        custom_header: ' A lasting impact '
-        intro: 'Our long-lasting relationship with BAE Systems ensured that we were well-placed to apply our creative expertise.
-From core values to brand guidelines – whatever the outcome – we always protect the brand.'
+        intro: 'Nothing makes an impression quite like large-format display graphics.
+Inspirational quotes, eye-catching illustrations and way-finding signage transform windows and walls into head-turning attractions.
+Developing its own distinctive sub-brand identity became core to the brief, which we carried across internal and external graphics, digital and physical signage, printed material and innovative gifts for executive international guests.
+From core values to brand guidelines, BAE Systems trust us to always protect and develop their brand, through any scale of project.'
         video_choice: Image
         image: work/experience/bae-systems-ask-facility/Experience-8-BAE-ASK-Large-927x522.jpg
-  -
-    type: set
-    attrs:
-      values:
-        type: the_problem
-        custom_header: 'A lasting impact '
-        intro: 'Nothing makes an impression quite like large-format display graphics.
-Inspirational quotes, eye-catching illustrations and wayfinding signage transform windows and walls into head-turning attractions, timely-reminders of the trust that BAE Systems laces in us to deliver, no matter what the scale.  '
-        video_choice: Image
   -
     type: set
     attrs: